VirtCode/serene-aur/docs/usage/cli.md

 # Command Line Interface
-The CLI is the main way to interact with a serene server.
-It uses the [API](../server/README.md#api) of the server to add and manipulate the packages that are managed by the server.
-It is not required to [just use the built packages](../README.md#installing-only-the-repository) from the server though, as this is purely done through pacman.
+The CLI is the main way to interact with Serene.
+It uses the API of the server to add and manipulate the packages that are managed by the server.
+Note that the CLI **has nothing to do with installing the packages**, this will be taken care of by normal `pacman` as serene offers an ordinary package repository.

-## Usage
+## Overview
-This section will cover some of the ways one can use the cli to interact with the server.
+This section serves as a small overview to get an idea of what the CLI is capable of.
 To get exhaustive options and information about a (sub-) command, you should still refer to the `--help` page of that item, as only some options are shown here.

 **Listing all packages:** To list all packages built by the server, their version and build status, use:
 ```shell